[Holodeck –

 protective of Mister Gerron.
 Have you formed a friendship with him?

-DALBY: No. He won’t let me get close.
-First time I saw him, I
+DALBY: No. He won't let me get close.
+First time I saw him, I thought I

-have much luck.
 And then we got stuck out here.
-Being so far away from
+Being so far away from home is hard on

-home is hard on somebody that young so I’d appreciate it if you’d
+somebody that young, so I'd appreciate it if you'd try not to make him

-try not to make him any more miserable that he is already.
+any more miserable that he is already.

-TUVOK: Commander Chakotay specifically recommended Mister Gerron for this
+TUVOK: Commander Chakotay specifically recommended Mister Gerron for

-feel better about himself.
+helping him feel better about himself.

 DALBY: That’s why he’s in this group?

-TUVOK: It is our intention that the experience be positive for
+TUVOK: It is our intention that the experience be positive for everyone.

-to know you, and I don’t want to be your friend.
+get to know you, and I don't want to be your friend.

-KES: I’ve exposed it to every anti-bacterial agent we have
+KES: I've exposed it to every anti-bacterial agent we have available.

-available and it hasn’t responded.
+It hasn't responded.

-EMH: Sickbay to bridge.
+EMH: Sickbay to Bridge.
 Captain, what seems to be happening.

 JANEWAY [OC]: We’re losing more bio-neural circuitry, Doctor.